 Service to others runs in Derocher’s family.
 His father and grandparents had served in the military.
 And his mother was a nurse and his grandmother worked in a hospital.

 After graduating from high school in New York in 2007, Derocher enlisted in the Air National Guard, serving for six years.
-Derocher started with electronic warfare in Burlington, Vt., and was cross trained in air traffic control in Portsmouth, N.H.
+Derocher started with electronic warfare in Burlington, Vermont, and was cross trained in air traffic control in Portsmouth, New Hampshire.

-Last year, having worked as an air traffic controller for 11 years, Derocher decided to enroll in Laurel Ridge.
-He’s taking 19 credits this semester, including some classes he is taking through the University of New England, which specializes in pre-health coursework.
-Through the university, he is taking bachelor’s degree-level biology II and biochemistry courses.
+In 2022, having worked as an air traffic controller for 11 years, Derocher decided to enroll in Laurel Ridge.
+He took 19 credits during the fall 2023 semester, including some classes through the University of New England, which specializes in pre-health coursework, and still maintained a 4.0 GPA.

 However, the idea of returning to college to embark on a new career didn’t seem like an option until recently.
 Derocher’s wife is in school studying to be a nurse practitioner and inspired him.